kkemple/tasker/readme.md

 #### Running the Install Script

+First install all npm modules with `npm install` (if you get access errors look [here](http://stackoverflow.com/questions/16151018/npm-throws-error-without-sudo))

 Copy the following command in to the terminal to get the app set up `node install.js`

 ___